check-spelling/zephyr/doc/contribute/coding_guidelines/index.rst

   A developer starts to review violations.

 Step 3
-  A developer submits a Github PR with the fix.
+  A developer submits a GitHub PR with the fix.
 Commit messages should follow the same guidelines as other PRs in the Zephyr project.
 Please add a comment that your fix was found by a static coding scanning tool.
   Developers should follow and refer to the Zephyr :ref:`coding_guidelines`